archesproject/arches-dev-training/slides/02-precourse-knockout.md

 ## Reusing Components

-Components can be reused within an application with different configurations:
+Components can be reused within an application with different data & configurations:

 ```html
 <div data-bind='component: {